 Experimental summary of Climate Forecasts for the UK for this and next month - updated as new data becomes available.

-Previous issue January 2018 data
+Previous issue March 2018 data

 Seasonal - latest issue

 Summary of internationally available experimental Forecasts for current month and next month for the UK and Eire

 Updated 190418.
 (Typically updated during Thursday/Friday).
 Major updates may be noted on Twitter @T2mike

 UKMO 190418 - 24th April to 18th May 2018 - A typical changeable westerly type with rain or showers especially in the N and W with longer drier interval in the E and SE though here too some rain at times.
 Temperature near normal perhaps warm at times in the SE but a move to more NW rather than SW or W winds into May may bring cooler temperatures especially in the North.

 UKMO 110418 - 16th April to 10th May 2018 - Some rain or showers with chilly temperature near E coasts but nearer normal elsewhere to start the period but trending to drier and warmer weather though still with a shower risk in the west.
 Becoming more unsettled again late in April and for start of May with nearer nornal temperatures.

 UKMO 030418 - 8th April to 2nd May 2018 - North some showers, wintry at times but most a good deal of dry weather but with cold temperatures.
 In the south rain or showers at times but milder temperatures.
 Chance of a drier interlude soon after mid month before returning unsettled.

 UKMO 290318 - 3rd April to 27th April 2018 - Mostly colder than average although the south may see values nearer normal and later in the month some also warmer days as the risk of frost become confined to northern areas.
 Rain or showers with some hills snow, especially in the north.
 Drier spells especially in the SE with more widespread drier spells possible for a time from about mid month.